pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-basics.md

   - "Ctrl G" _{see the little dialog?}_
   - Type the residue number (and the chain id, if needed)
   - Press Enter _{Coot recentres on the specified residue}_
-  - The recentering also works with 3 single-letter-code letters, e.g.``HEY``
+  - The recentering also works with 3 single-letter-code letters, e.g.``HEY`` (it only works for the first one)

 You can toggle spin and rock the view with:
-	- "I", "Ctrl R"
+	- "I" (as in "indigo"), "Ctrl R" {note that "I" is distict from "Shift I" - that's something else}

 ### 3.1 Install a Few Buttons

   - Right-mouse click on the right-hand side of the horizontal tool-button bar
+  - Select "Manage Buttons (add, delete Buttons)"
   - Add "**Sphere Refine +**", "**Tandem Refine**" and "**Backrub Rotamers**"
   - Toggle on the "**Backrub Rotamers**" button _{the button will turn pink}_